 Notices are commonly used throughout the various stages of a construction project’s timeline to help combat the communication challenges facing projects with too many moving parts to realistically account for.
-There are two main types of notices used by the construction industry: the preliminary notice and the Notice of Intent to Lien (NOI).
+Two common types of notices used by the construction industry are the preliminary notice and the Notice of Intent to Lien (NOI).

 In nearly every state, sending a preliminary notice is required to secure lien rights on a construction project, but the specifications for an NOI vary greatly depending on location.
 In this article, our Nashville construction litigation attorneys will explain the fundamentals of the NOI and help you decide if you should be using one.